israrqayyumf22/Doc-Chat/backend/README.md

 ## 🔌 API Endpoints

 ### 1. **POST /ingest**
-Uploads and processes a PDF document into the vector store.
+Uploads and processes a PDF document, adding it to the vector store.

 **Request:**
 ```bash